cheton/robotarm/README.md

     robotarm
         .then(function(next) {
-            // Move all axes to the center position. this.axis.base.center(1000); // in 1000ms
+            // Move all axes to the center position in 1000ms. this.axis.base.center(1000);
             this.axis.bottom.center(1000);
             this.axis.middle.center(1000);
             this.axis.top.center(1000);